rigaya/NVEnc/NVEncC_Options.en.md

 - <float>  ... use decimal point
 - <string> ... use character string

-The argument with [] brackets are optional.
+The argument with [ ] { } brackets are optional.
+"..." means repeat of previous block.

 --(no-)xxx
 If it is attached with --no-xxx, you get the opposite effect of --xxx.